 I spent my teenage years and early twenties stressing over others’ opinions and what they said about me.
 But, further down the road, I understood that it could possibly influence me in the event that I permitted it to.
 What others say or consider us is an impression of them — their qualities, assumptions, instabilities, and principles — and has nothing or very little to do with us.

 Say NO when you don’t feel like it.

-I’ve spent my whole life as of now saying yes to things even though when I don’t like it just for the sake of others happiness.
+I’ve spent my whole life as of now saying yes to things even when I don’t like them just for the sake of others' happiness.
 But, seriously, just don’t do this.
-Secure your space, time, energy and spend them on things that lift you up.
-Life is excessively short to simply accept circumstances for what they are and attempting to fulfil everybody aside from yourself.
-Know your needs, and then decline the offer pleasantly.
+Secure your space, time, and energy, and spend them on things that lift you up.
+Life is excessively short to simply accept circumstances for what they are and attempt to fulfill everybody aside from yourself.
+Know your needs, and then decline things pleasantly.
 If those individuals care about you, they will understand.